Bartow Branch: Atlantic Coast Line Railroad

 In 1903, the Plant System was acquired by the Atlantic Coast Line Railroad, who would continue operating the Bartow Branch.
 The South Florida Railroad's main line would become the southernmost segment of the Atlantic Coast Line's main line.
 The South Florida Railroad's Pemberton Ferry Branch and the Florida Southern Railway would eventually become the Atlantic Coast Line's Lakeland—Fort Myers Line.

 In 1912, the Atlantic Coast Line built a spur from the Bartow Branch at Florence Villa (just north of Winter Haven) northeast to Lucerne Park, which existed until the early 1960s.

 For much of its history, the Atlantic Coast Line would run both passenger and freight service along the Bartow Branch.
 Local passenger trains would often run from Lake Alfred to Bartow, then continue south to Fort Myers.

 In the 1950s, the Atlantic Coast Line realigned the Bartow Branch's connection to the Lakeland—Fort Myers Line in Bartow slightly north.
-This was done to accommodate the construction of Van Fleet Drive, which was built to carry a realigned State Road 60 to bypass Downtown Bartow.
+This was done to accommodate the construction of Van Fleet Drive, which was built to carry a realigned U.S Route 98 (and later State Road 60) to bypass Downtown Bartow.